Terms last modified: September 21, 2022 | Previous versions

 - Data relating to individuals provided to Google via the Services, by (or at the direction of) Customer or by Customer End Users.

 - Data subjects include the individuals about whom data is provided to Google via the Services by (or at the direction of) Customer or by Customer End Users.

 Appendix 2: Security Measures

-As from the Terms Effective Date, Google will implement and maintain the Security Measures set out in this Appendix 2.
-Google may update or modify such Security Measures from time to time provided that such updates and modifications do not result in the degradation of the overall security of the Services.
+As from the Terms Effective Date, Google will implement and maintain the Security Measures described in this Appendix 2.

 1. Data Center and Network Security